The flamenco dream of a Sevillian girl

 A girl from Seville dreams of taking flamenco classes in Seville.

-He flamenco It's more than a dance: it's an art that combines music, song, and movement, born in southern Spain.
-Today you can learn about this tradition through authentic flamenco classes in Seville, the cradle where this art grew among diverse cultures.
+He flamenco It's more than a dance: it's an art form that combines music, song, and movement, born in southern Spain.
+Today you can experience this tradition through authentic flamenco classes in Seville, the cradle where this art grew among diverse cultures.

-Its origin dates back to the 18th century, when in cities like Cádiz, Jerez, and Seville, Arab, Jewish, and Christian influences mingled with the heartfelt voice of the Roma people.
-In that melting pot of memories and passions, a form of expression emerged that is not learned just through steps, but with the soul.
-That's why it's said that flamenco is not performed: it's felt.
-Roma played a fundamental role in giving flamenco its identity (read more on Wikipedia).
+Its origins date back to the 18th century, when in cities like Cádiz, Jerez, and Seville, Arab, Jewish, and Christian influences blended with the raw emotion of the Roma people.
+In this melting pot of memories and passions, a form of expression emerged that is not learned solely through steps, but with the soul.
+That is why it is said that flamenco is not performed: it is felt.
+The Roma played a fundamental role in giving flamenco its identity.read more on Wikipedia).

 The dream that is born behind the curtain